bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 Note: Please make sure you are using flexbox to layout your website.
 Floats, inline-block, tables, etc, should not be used for layout.

+### Responsive Design
+Before you jump in, take 10 minutes to review your code.
+Take time to see how the home page about about page was built.
+During this time, Review the provided design files.

+Ensure your website is responsive at 500px such that your styles match the mobile design file for the home and about pages.

 ## Submission Instructions